I wanted to write this post for such a long time, it’s insane.

 Languages that I want to learn:

 - A few years ago, back when I was an avid SJW, I felt very strongly that I wanted to learn an Arabic language and I chose Urdu.
 I had everything prepared to learn it (all the materials were gathered in one place) but for some reason, I never started.
-I know that learning the Arabic language will take more effort than learning any other language on my list, but in the future, I wish to speak at least basic insert-an-Arabic-language-here (even Standard Arabic would do, although I heard that it’s not really used that much).
+I know that learning any Arabic language will take more effort than learning other languages on my list, but in the future, I wish to speak at least basic Urdu.

 Okay, enough about me, let’s focus on you and how to learn languages easily.